siddharthaxroy/test/content/get-involved/index.md

 [ {{< image src="/img/gift-scarlet.png" position="center" >}} ](https://rutgersfoundation.org/Roy)

+---

+## Collaborate with us {#collaboration}

 **Partner with our team on research projects aligned with safe water, environmental health, and community impact.**

 Photo TBD

 Interested in collaborating on a research project or consulting engagement?
-We welcome partnerships with universities, organizations, and government agencies working on water quality and public health challenges.
+We welcome partnerships with universities, water utilities, government agencies, and organizations working on water quality and public health challenges.

 **To inquire about collaboration opportunities:**
 Email: [roy.s@rutgers.edu](mailto:roy.s@rutgers.edu)